January 14, 2020

 The strainer lid, found on the large sauce pan in the 11-piece set and on the Dutch oven in the 13-piece set, are nice touches.

-Set Piece Sizes: The 8 qt stock pot is nice, and we like that the set comes with a 3 qt sauce pan.
-The 2 qt sauce pan verges on a filler piece, though you may actually get a lot of use out of it depending on how you cook (it's certainly better than a 1 qt. sauce pan).
-The 8-in./10-in. skillets are standard, but we prefer a 12-inch.
-This is standard for Cuisinart cookware sets, though, so we don't deduct any points for it.
+Set Piece Sizes: The 8 qt stock pot is nice, and we like that the sets come with a 3 qt sauce pan.
+The 8-in./10-in. skillets are standard, but a 12-inch skillet would be nice, especially in sets this large.
 In the smaller set you get a 3 qt sauté pan, while in the bigger set you get a 4qt sauté pan; we much prefer the 4 qt sauté pan.
-The 5 qt.
-Dutch oven in the larger set is also nice, and as we've already mentioned, most people are going to love the steamer insert.

 Value